CMB-ML/cmb-ml/README.md

       - Files must be assembled with `cat`, as described above, then extracted
     - Individual instance files: [Box Link, I-128-1450, individual](https://utdallas.box.com/v/cmb-ml-I-128-1450)
     - A script for these download is available [here](./get_data/get_box_IQU_512_1450.py)
-  - Files are expected to be in the following folder structure, any other structure requires changes to the pipeline yaml's:
+  - Files are expected to be in the following folder structure, any other structure requires changes to the pipeline yaml's:-->
 ```
 └─ Datasets
    ├─ Simulations